 12. Any kind of abuse in the relationship is a huge NO

-If you are stuck in a relationship which is making you compromise on any of these things then take a step back and ask yourself honestly: Is the relationship truly worth it?
-Are you really satisfied with your growth in the relationship?
+The relationship and the love you share with each other are supposed to bring peace, joy, and happiness in your life, not undue pain and hardship.
+If you are stuck in a relationship that makes you compromise on any of these things, then take a step back and ask yourself honestly: Is the relationship truly worth it?
+Are you satisfied with your growth in the relationship?
 Do you really wish to continue with such compromises?

 Related Reading: 9 Expert Tips To Compromise In A Marriage The Right Way

 When should you give up on a relationship?